kensanata/gridmapper/README.md

 How to Collaborate
 ==================

-> Note: At the moment, there is no protection against vandalism.

 Gridmapper allows multiple people to draw on the same map.
 In order to do this, you must all type the same map name into the text area and click the **Join** link.
 You probably still need a way to talk or chat